-Garner plays Pete Aron, an American driver who is fired by his team after causing an accident that seriously injures his British team-mate Scott Stoddart (Brian Bedford).
-While Stoddart recuperates and deals with his doubts that he can live up to his illustrious brother's reputation, Pete Aron has an affair with Stoddart's wife and signs up with the Japanese Yomura team - a new and so far unsuccessful outfit.
+Garner plays Pete Aron, an American driver who is fired by his team after causing an accident that seriously injures his British team-mate Scott Stoddard (Brian Bedford).
+While Stoddard recuperates and deals with his doubts that he can live up to his illustrious brother's reputation, Pete Aron has an affair with Stoddard's wife and signs up with the Japanese Yamura team - a new and so far unsuccessful outfit.
 Meanwhile over at the historic Ferrari team, veteran and former champion Jean-Pierre Sarti (Yves Montand) is cynical and burned-out while his team-mate Nino Barlini (Antonio Sabato) is a young up-and-coming charger.

 John Frankenheimer peppers what could have been a cheesy melodrama with stunning racing sequences - a combination of scenes filmed during the 1966 Formula One season, stunt driving by some of the top F1 drivers of the day and modified Formula Three cars driven by the actors themselves.
 James Garner in particular did all his own driving and indeed would often best the "real" drivers in races among the cast.